ciar4n/themeglobe/content/theme/yootheme-makai.md

 pricing:
   - Paid

-archetype:
+tags:
-  - Explorer
+  - Travel
-  - Athlete
+  - Sport & Fitness
 ---

 With its modern vintage look and outlined style, this YOOtheme Pro theme package is perfect for sports, health or other related websites.
 It's available for WordPress and Joomla.